 All this stress, compounded by an unrelenting (and an uncontrollable) social media presence in addition to a likely stalker who is sending her unusual emails, leads Wanda into a descent into despair, depression and a dependence on recreational drugs, alcohol and Valium in an attempt to block everything out; she simply cannot deal with this on her own and Ivan just doesn’t seem to understand her reluctance to be a force for good.

 I very much enjoyed reading Wanda Jaynes.
-Ms Canning’s style is not unlike another favourite author of mine, Lisa de Nikolits (author of The Nearly Girl): serious, but not darkly so, humorous, but not overly so either.
+Ms. Canning’s style is not unlike another favourite author of mine, Lisa de Nikolits (author of The Nearly Girl): serious, but not darkly so, humorous, but not overly so either.
 I call it “serio-comedic”.
 While there are a lot of unnecessary F-bombs, the dialogue is crisp and realistic.
-As the female protagonist, Wanda Jaynes is quite likeable, and the reader can readily empathise with her throughout all her the book.
+As the female protagonist, Wanda Jaynes is quite likeable, and the reader can readily empathize with her throughout all her the book.
 An excellent debut novel.

 Update!
 November 19, 2018: Congratulations to Bridget Canning, who has been longlisted for the International Dublin Literary Award 2019 for “The Greatest Hits of Wanda Jaynes!” http://www.dublinliteraryaward.ie/

 The Greatest Hits of Wanda Jaynes by Bridget Canning